Political Power and Market Power: Theory

 so that, in the absence of lobbying, the optimal policy for each regulatory dimension would be set at zero.
-The coefficients $w_{i}$ capture the welfare cost of deviating from the optimal policy in each dimension, and are assumed to be large enough to always ensure an interior solution.\footnote{As it will become apparent below, a sufficient condition is $\min[w_{1}/a^{2},w_{2}/b^{2} ]>9/2.$}
+The coefficients $w_{i}$ capture the cost of deviating from the optimal policy in each dimension, and are assumed to be large enough to always ensure an interior solution.\footnote{As it will become apparent below, a sufficient condition is $\min[w_{1}/a^{2},w_{2}/b^{2} ]>9/2.$} The interpretation and microfoundation of the direct utility function are discussed in \cite{grossmanhelpmanbook}.